DaveyJH/ci-portfolio-one-v1/README.md

 **The main objective of the application is to portray myself in a professional manner and enable potential employers easy access to my credentials.**
 #
 ## UX Objectives
-- *As a professional recruiter, I wish to access a professional CV with as little interaction as possible.
-I have very little time and so clear and quick access is essential*
+- *"As a professional recruiter, I wish to access a professional CV with as little interaction as possible.
+I have very little time and so clear and quick access is essential."*
-- *As a potential employer, I wish to learn a little about my prospective employee.
-I am happy to spend a little time investigating but hope the information is well presented and easy to navigate*
+- *"As a potential employer, I wish to learn a little about my prospective employee.
+I am happy to spend a little time investigating but hope the information is well presented and easy to navigate."*
-- *I have a project I wish to collaborate on, I want to find someone who has the right attitude and skills to complete my objectives.
-The way they present themselves will impact heavily on my decision, I will spend a lot of time investigating the various aspects of the application*
+- *"I have a project I wish to collaborate on, I want to find someone who has the right attitude and skills to complete my objectives.
+The way they present themselves will impact heavily on my decision, I will spend a lot of time investigating the various aspects of the application."*
+- *"I have met Dave, I am interested in what he does.
+He suggested I take a look at this site.
+Depending on my interaction, I may advise others to take a look.
+Any one of us may have a professional interest and so this experience could open doors to future prospects."*

 [Scratch Pads](assets/prep/filler.txt)\
 [Wireframes](assets/prep/filler.txt)